 The amount of oxygen in the air would be much less.
-These can-do things to your body, which are tell-tell signs that a leak is taking place.
-The most common thing would be you feeling dizzy.
+This can-do thing to your body, which are tell-tell signs that a leak is taking place.
+The most common thing would be feeling dizzy.
 Other symptoms that the lack of oxygen causes is breathing difficulties and fatigue.

 If you have pets around, the difference in the air would affect them too.
 You won’t easily be able to tell if they’re fatigued or dizzy.
 But you’ll be able to tell if they’re having breathing difficulties.
 And pets exposed to gas leaks are known to have mood changes.

 What do you hear?
 From the site of the leak, a hissing sound would be made.
 It may be very loud or quiet, this depends on the extent of the opening.
 The hissing is made from the gas pushing through the gap.

 You’re advised to keep your ears open, as you’d not only be able to tell if a leak is taking place, but you’d be able to find the exact spot it’s coming from.